EliHei2/PhDExpedition/content/authors/admin/_index.md

     url: https://www.dkfz.de/

 # Short bio (displayed in user profile at end of posts)
-bio: My main goal is to be a responsible person, effective in understanding how cancer evolves spatially using computational tools.
+bio: My main goal is to be a responsible citizen, an honest researcher, effective in understanding how cancer evolves spatially using computational tools.

 # Interests to show in About widget
 interests: